 This furnace is not designed for use in mobile homes, trailers or recreational vehicles.

-Such use could result in death, bodily injury and/or property damage.
+Such use could result in property damage, bodily injury and/or death.

 Installation or repairs made by unqualified persons can result in hazards to you and others.
-Installation MUST conform with local codes or, in the absence of local codes, with codes of all governmental authorities having jurisdiction.
+Installation MUST conform with local codes or, in the absence of local codes, with codes of the country having jurisdiction.
+See Appendix.

-The information contained in this manual is intended for use by a qualified service technician who is experienced in such work, who is familiar with all precautions and safety procedures required in such work and is equipped with the proper tools and test instruments.
+The information contained in this manual is intended for use by a qualified service technician familiar with safety procedures and equipped with the proper tools and test instruments.

-Failure to carefully read and follow all instructions in this manual can result in furnace malfunction, death, personal injury and/or property damage.
+Failure to carefully read and follow all instructions in this manual can result in death, personal injury, property danage and/or furnace malfunction.

 NOTE: This furnace is design certified by the American Gas Association and the Canadian Gas Association for installation in the United States and Canada.
-Refer to the appropriate codes, along Figure 1 with this manual, for proper installation.
+Refer to the appropriate codes, along with this manual, for proper installation.

-- This furnace is NOT approved for installation in mobile homes, trailers or recreation vehicles. - Do NOT use this furnace as a construction heater or to heat a building that is under construction. - Use only the Type of gas approved for this furnace (see Rating Plate on unit).
-Overfiring will result in failure of heat exchanger and cause dangerous operation.
-(Furnaces can be converted to L.P. gas with approved kit.) - · Do NOT use open flame to test for gas leak. - Ensure adequate combustion and ventilation air is provided to the furnace. - · Seal supply and return air ducts. - The vent system MUST be checked to determine that it is the correct type and size. - Install correct filter type and size. - Unit MUST be installed so electrical components are protected from direct contact with water.
+- This furnace is NOT approved for installation in mobile homes, trailers or recreation vehicles. - · Do NOT use this furnace as a construction heater. - Use only the Type of gas approved for this furnace (see Rating Plate on unit).
+Overfiring will result in failure of heat exchanger and cause dangerous operation. - Do NOT use open flame to test for gas leak. - Ensure adequate combustion and ventilation air is provided to the furnace. - · Seal supply and return air ducts. - The vent system MUST be checked to determine that it is the correct type and size. - Install correct filter type and size. - Unit MUST be installed so electrical components are protected from direct contact with water. - It is the suggestion of this manufacturer to install fire and carbon monoxide detectors.